fschmid56/EfficientAT/README.md

 to determine the peak memory.
 The memory requirement is calculated assuming a 10 seconds audio snippet and fp16 representation for all models.

-We will extend this script to incorporate:
-* size of possible residual connections for models other than our MobileNets
-* partially materialized expanded channel representation in inverted residual block (main building block in MobileNet)

 ![Model Performance vs. Memory Complexity](/images/mem_comp.png)